denzyldick/phanalist/README.md

 On the first run `phanalist.yaml` will be created with the default configurations.
 And it will be reused on all the following runs.

-There are also few additional parameters:
+There are also a few additional parameters:
 - `config`: path to the configuration file, `./phanalist.yaml` is default value.
 - `src`: path to project sources, `./src` is default value.
 - `output-format`: format used to output the results.
 Possible options are `text` (default) and `json`.